-The following tables outline clerkship objectives and assessment methods for each, and are intended to be used as a guide for student learning.
+The following tables outline clerkship objectives and assessment methods for each and are intended to be used as a guide for student learning.
 Each clerkship objective is mapped to the FSU COM Educational Program Objectives (EPOs) and the ACGME Core Entrustable Professional Activities (EPAs).

-PSYCHIA ATRY COURSE OBJECTIVES EPO PSY-1 Demonstrate proficiency in information gathering, focused physical exam, evaluation, differential diagnosis, and documentation of patients with mental disorders.
-1.2, 4.1, 4.5 PSY-2 Justify a diagnosis using the DSM 5, and propose a comprehensive treatment plan incorporating evidence-based treatment for that specific illness, appropriate referral of patients, and transfer to another provider.
-PSY-3 Evaluate suicidality and behaviors that may lead to self-harm or harm to others resulting from psychiatric illness, and identify the need for hospitalization versus outpatient, reporting, and duty to warn others.
-PSY-4 Recognize signs, symptoms, and risk factors for substance intoxication and withdrawal.
-1.5 PSY-5 Recognize the impact of age and development on the presentation of mental illnesses and abuse across the lifespan.
-1.5, 2.3, 2.5 PSY-6 PSY-7 Discuss ethical issues in psychiatry and recognize boundary violations, transference and countertransference, biases against the mentally ill, barriers to care, and the unique challenges related to maintaining confidentiality of psychiatric information and informed consent in the psychiatric setting.
-2.5, 5.3 PSY-8 Identify the contributions of non-physician providers in the care of patients with mental illness, and demonstrate effective and appropriate communication with members of the care team.
-PSY-9 Demonstrate research and presentation skills on psychiatric topics, including oral case presentations and the ability to self-assess and address learning needs.
-3.2, 4.2
+PSYCHI A ATRY COURSE OBJECTIVES EPO PSY-1 Demonstrate proficiency in information gathering, focused physical exam, evaluation, differential diagnosis, and documentation of patients with mental disorders.
+1, 4 PSY-2 Justify a diagnosis using the DSM 5 and propose a comprehensive treatment plan incorporating evidence-based treatment for that specific illness, appropriate referral of patients, and transfer to another provider.
+1, 2, 6 PSY-3 Evaluate suicidality and behaviors that may lead to self-harm or harm to others resulting from psychiatric illness, and identify the need for hospitalization versus outpatient, reporting, and duty to warn others.
+2, 5, 6 PSY-4 Recognize signs, symptoms, and risk factors for substance intoxication and withdrawal.
+1, 2 PSY-5 Recognize the impact of age and development on the presentation of mental illnesses and abuse across the lifespan.
+5 PSY-6 Discuss the appropriate use and interpretation of laboratory, radiographic, and electro-physiologic studies indicated in psychiatric presentations.
+1, 2 PSY-7 Discuss ethical issues in psychiatry and recognize boundary violations, transference and countertransference, biases against the mentally ill, barriers to care, and the unique challenges related to maintaining confidentiality of psychiatric information and informed consent in the psychiatric setting.
+2, 5, 7 PSY-8 Identify the contributions of non-physician providers in the care of patients with mental illness and demonstrate effective and appropriate communication with members of the care team.
+4 PSY-9 Demonstrate research and presentation skills on psychiatric topics, including oral case presentations and the ability to self-assess and address learning needs.
+3, 4